kubernetes/enhancements/keps/sig-scheduling/5278-nominated-node-name-for-expectation/README.md

 ### External components want to specify a preferred pod placement

-The cluster autoscaler or Kueue internally calculates the pod placement, and create new nodes or un-gate pods based on the calculation result.
+The ClusterAutoscaler or Karpenter internally calculate the pod placement, and create new nodes or un-gate pods based on the calculation result.

-So, they know where those pods are likely going to be scheduled.
+The shape and count of newly added nodes assumes some particular pod placement and the pods may not fit or satisfy scheduling constraints if placed differently.

-By specifing their expectation on `NominatedNodeName`, the scheduler can first check whether the pod can go to the nominated node, speeding up the filter phase.
+By specifing their expectation on `NominatedNodeName`, the scheduler can first check whether the pod can go to the nominated node, increasing end-to-end scheduling time.

 ### Retain the scheduling decision